This is an ancient lane that used to be much longer but was cut in half thanks to the rebuilding of Farringdon Street next door.

 Fortunately, it was demolished in 2000, and while the current office block is rather bland, it restores the balance of the art-deco icon next door, and the blandness of Aitken House makes the Daily Express building stand out even more appealingly.

 Something else that was lost is an old pub, which is worth pointing out for the photo, which shows the light deflectors that were often used in narrow passages, but seemed to be very rarely photographed.
-Which is a pity as they would have been commonplace before modern lighting, and I think as charming a street feature as Victorian awnings.
+This is a pity as they would have been commonplace before modern lighting, and I think as charming a street feature as Victorian awnings.

 And finally, it’s thought that the alley appears in the Sherlock Holmes tale of the Red-Headed League, under the name of Pope’s Court.